Lawrence and Butler Counties

 Travel a few miles north to the Amish Countryside, south to Wampum to hike a portion of the North Country Trail or explore Ewing Park in Ellwood City.

 As you follow 422 east into Butler County (right before it interchanges with I-79), you’ll see signs for Cooper’s Lake Campground.
 Plan your visit for the second weekend in June for Bantam Jeep Heritage Festival if you’re a Jeep enthusiast or join us the second weekend in July for The Band Jam to celebrate local music and art.
-You can take a small detour North on Route 19 on May 20th for the Portersville Steam Show for a family fun day with everything from tractor rides to flea markets.
+You can take a small detour south on Route 19 in May for the Portersville Steam Show for a family fun day with everything from tractor rides to flea markets.

 Head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your summer adventure awaits!
 Take in the nature with some intense mountain biking on the Roaring Run Trail.
 From here you can head down to the River’s Edge Canoe and Kayak for a kayaking excursion on the Kiski River!
 Find the treasure on the Armstrong County GeoTrail with each geocache placed at a local historical attraction.
 Get back on track in Schenley, PA with a scenic ride on the Kiski Junction Railroad.
 After all this activity you’re sure to be hungry, but don’t worry we have some great restaurants to refuel at.
 During the summer months Arts on the Allegheny hosts concerts at the Kittanning Riverfront Park, check with the Tourist Bureau for their schedule.
 Finish up with some rest at one of our quaint B&Bs, hotels, or campgrounds before you head out on your next adventure!